26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 If the color is not certified, you may list the color using terms like "Artificial Color," "Artificial Color Added," or "Color Added."

 (iii).
-Chemical Preservatives
+Chemical preservatives

 List the common or usual name of a preservative followed by the purpose.
 E.g., Sodium benzoate to help protect flavor.